MotifDisco: Motif Causal Discovery For Time Series Motifs: Related Work

 \section{Related Work}

 \boldsection{Motifs} Recently, there has been interest in temporal \textit{network motifs}, which are sets of recurring graph substructures.
-Previous work has investigated causality within network motifs \citep{liu2021temporal, kovanen2011temporal}; developed network motif causal discovery and graph representation learning frameworks \citep{chen2024tempme, chen2023motif, jin2022neural}; and developed new use case architectures that utilize network motif causal structures, such as for pharmacovigilance and anomaly detection tasks \citep{xiao2024motif, kalla2023exploring, yu2022motifexplainer, zhu2022higher, mu2021disentangled}.
+Previous work has investigated network motif causality \citep{liu2021temporal, kovanen2011temporal} and developed network motif causal discovery frameworks \citep{chen2024tempme, chen2023motif, jin2022neural}.
 Importantly, the definition of motif used here is different than ours, referring to patterns in graph structures as opposed to patterns in the traces themselves.
-In other motif application areas, \citet{chinpattanakarn2024framework} solve a different problem and develop a method that, given two time series, infers a set of patterns, also called motifs, that follow each other in the traces.
-Finally, \citet{lamp2024glucosynth} develop a method to generate realistic synthetic time series glucose traces and use a notion of causality amongst motifs to help the model perform well.
+In other motif application areas, \citet{chinpattanakarn2024framework} solve a different problem and develop a method to infer a set of patterns, also called motifs, that follow each other in the traces.
+Finally, \citet{lamp2024glucosynth} develop a method to generate synthetic time series glucose traces and use a notion of causality amongst motifs to help the model perform well.
 The focus of this work is not on causality, and the causal learning method is complicated and suffers from scalability issues.